boxalino/integration-gcp/ftp_to_gcs/README.md

             }
         }

-8. Write the function name *downloadFileToGCS* in the text field for "Function to Execute"
+8. Write the function name *downloadFtpFileToGCS* in the text field for "Function to Execute"

 9. In the advanced options, select the region **europe-west1** (same as your bucket), a reasonable timeout (60-180), and use your App Engine service account (or create a dedicated one)